Information for Brides to Be.

 If you are tempted to order a gorgeous cascading floral extravaganza to carry down the aisle, bear in mind how much it is likely to weigh.
 Ask your florist to give you an idea of weight by trying a similar sized bouquet.
 You might find that it will be too much of a burden to carry for any period of time however spectacular it looks.

-Changes to the sizing or numbers of the booked flowers could incur extra charges.
+CHANGES: Changes to the sizing or numbers of the booked flowers could incur extra charges.
 Please call us to discuss any changes early as they are often easily accommodated.

-Pick up on a Public Holiday: We can arrange a pick-up time for you on a public holiday, a surcharge of $50.00 will apply.
+Collection on a Public Holiday: We can arrange a pick-up time for you on a public holiday, a surcharge of $50.00 will apply.